chrisfield/redux-formkit/stories/example-ui-components/field.md

 # User Interface Components

-## Field
+## Field - the only built-in ui-component

+Field can be used directly on a Form but is more likely to be used to build other ui-components.

-The example below is similar to the one in "Getting Started" but has been extended to include validation.
+The example below shows a direct use and is similar to the one in "Getting Started" but with validation.

 <!-- STORY -->